hcji/CFM_ID_pywrapper/ReadMe.md

 	result = cfm_id(spectrum_file, candidate_file, num_highest=-1, ppm_mass_tol=10, abs_mass_tol=0.01, prob_thresh=0.001, param_file='', config_file='', score_type='Jaccard', apply_postprocessing=True, output_file=None)

 **spectrum_file**: The filename where the input the spectrum. see [example_spectra.txt](https://sourceforge.net/p/cfm-id/code/HEAD/tree/cfm/example_spec.txt) as an example.
-**candidate_file**: The filename where the input list of candidate structures can be found as line separated 'id smiles_or_inchi' pairs. see[example_candidates.txt](https://sourceforge.net/p/cfm-id/code/HEAD/tree/cfm/example_candidates.txt) as an example.
+**candidate_file**: The filename where the input list of candidate structures can be found as line separated 'id smiles_or_inchi' pairs. see [example_candidates.txt](https://sourceforge.net/p/cfm-id/code/HEAD/tree/cfm/example_candidates.txt) as an example.
 **num_highest** (optional): The number of (ranked) candidates to return or -1 for all (if not given, returns all in ranked order).
 **ppm_mass_tol**: (optional) The mass tolerance in ppm to use when matching peaks within the dot product comparison - will use higher resulting tolerance of ppm and abs (if not given defaults to 10 ppm).
 **abs_mass_tol**: (optional) The mass tolerance in abs Da to use when matching peaks within the dot product comparison - will use higher resulting tolerance of ppm and abs (if not given defaults to 0.01 Da).